SachinSAgrawal/Markdown-Cheatsheet/README.md

 # Markdown Cheatsheet

 ## About
 A cheatsheet for markdown document files and how to format text on them.
+I created this when I first started using Github a lot more and could never remember how to format anything properly.
+If you like this repository or found it useful, I would appreciate if you starred it or even shared it with your friends.

 ## Usage
-Simply check out the [cheats](CHEATS.md) file!
+Simply check out the [cheats](CHEATS.md) file, and toggle between `Preview` and `Code`!

 #### Included
 * Headers
 * Lists
-* Code
+* Code Blocks
 * Formatting
 * Links
 * Checklists